Will crash across your southern capes

 The process of using your mind to consider something carefully.

-The prime-directive ploy of the apologist is to keep everything at the absolute highest level:
+The prime-directive ploy of an apologist is to keep everything at the absolute highest level:

 I disagree with you in all of your thoughts on President Bush.